Physics informed neural networks for continuum micromechanics: Conclusion and outlook

 \section{Conclusion and outlook}

 The objective of this paper is an in-depth study of a physics informed neural network approach for the solution of the governing equations of linear elastic continuum micromechanics without the need for training data.
-PINNs are an alternative to local numerical methods like FEM.
-Additionally, our approach works directly with the strong form of the elastostatics equations, rendering a global solution of the underlying BVP.
-This is in contrast to the Deep Energy Methods in works such as \cite{samaniego2020energy} and \cite{nguyen2020deep}, where the weak form was used for homogeneous problems in computational mechanics.
+PINNs are an alternative to local numerical methods like FEM. \rv{Additionally, our approach works directly with the strong form of the elastostatics equations, rendering a global solution of the underlying BVP.}

 The unique challenges lie in the complex physical objects under consideration, namely nonlinear tensor fields, which arise due to the heterogeneous material distribution in the domain.
 The resulting governing equations, the balance law, the constitutive equation as well as the kinematic relation, inherit tensor fields of different scales as well as second order derivatives, rendering direct optimization difficult.
 The steep phase transition between different materials imposes a challenge on gradient based optimization.